recyclejs/recycle/README.md

         })

       /**
-      * Example of Subscription on a specifing store property
+      * Example of a subscription on a specific store property
-      * with distinctUntilChanged() Component will be updated only when property is changed *
+      * with distinctUntilChanged() component will be updated only when that property is changed *
       * sources.store
       *   .map(s => s.specificProperty)